LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How do you tell HTML from HTML5?
-- Try it out in Internet Explorer
-- Did it work?
-- No?
-- It's HTML5.
+What do you call a group of 8 Hobbits? - A Hobbyte.

 <!--joke-end-->